luki00765/Steganography-Analyzer/README.md

 ## Instructions:
 ```
 To make a comparison, you should:
 1) Load Original Image and Target Image.
-Click Image > Open and select the image that you are interested
+Click Image > Open and select the image
 2) Click on the button Compare, to get the results of comparison
 3) You can Save the new generated image or clear results
 ```